TikhonJelvis/RL-book/chapter5/chapter5.md

         pass
 ```

 We also need a couple of helper methods in `FunctionApprox`.
-One is a `@staticmethod` named `within` that runs through an `Iterator` of `FunctionApprox' objects (obtained from the sequence of updates to the weights $w$) and terminates the updates when the weights $w$ in two successive `FunctionApprox` objects in the `Iterator` are "close enough".
-The judgement of "close enough" is made by an `@abstractmethod within` that is meant to examine the weights $w$ within two `FunctionApprox` objects.
+One is a `@staticmethod` method `within` that runs through an `Iterator` of `FunctionApprox` objects (obtained from the sequence of updates to the weights $w$) and terminates the updates when the weights $w$ in two successive `FunctionApprox` objects in the `Iterator` are "close enough".
+The judgement of "close enough" is made by an `@abstractmethod within` that is meant to examine the "closeness" of weights $w$ within two `FunctionApprox` objects.
 Specific classes that implement `FunctionApprox` will need to implement the method `within` along with the methods `update` and `evaluate`.
-The complete code for `FunctionApprox` is in the file [rl/function_approx.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/function_approx.py)
+The complete code for `FunctionApprox` is in the file [rl/function_approx.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/function_approx.py).

 ```python
     @abstractmethod